Hiring insights · May 4, 2026 · 5 min read

 4. They ask good questions

-"I don't expect a new hire to know everything.
-I expect them to know what they don't know — and ask.
-The ones who pretend to understand are the ones who break things."
+A point we hear from dentists again and again is this: they don't expect a new hire to know everything.
+They expect them to know what they don't know — and ask.
+The ones who pretend to understand are the ones who break things.

 Our trainers are designed to surface this.
 Every screen has an explainer banner.
 Every workflow has a help tooltip.
 Students learn to recognize when they need to ask, not guess.